Rahul is a movie addict who can never get enough of good films. His all time favorites are Inception, 12 Angry Men, and Scarface.

 Who is Keyser Söze?
 How did he get his hands on all of them?
 6 weeks after the horrific event, one of the survivors tells the horrific story he witnessed first hand.

-might seem like a typical crime drama at first glance, but believe me; there is much more to it.
+The Usual Suspects might seem like a typical crime drama at first glance, but believe me; there is much more to it.
 The ending would leave you in a state of shock.
 Once you watch the whole thing again, though, you'd realize that there are a lot clues left behind, all pointing towards the mastermind of the massacre.
-The Usual Suspects

 The Truman Show

-is a reality show aimed at bringing the whole life of an ordinary man's life in front of the whole world to see.
+The Truman Show is a reality show aimed at bringing the whole life of an ordinary man's life in front of the whole world to see.
 The catch is, he doesn't have even the slightest of idea of idea about what's going on.
 The whole world watches him sleep, eat, drink and do all sorts of other daily chores.
 The ones he calls his friends are paid actors working in the show.
 No one is real.
 When he learns the nature of his reality, he decides to get out of there.
 Will it be easy to finally break free from the shackles?
-The Truman Show

 Despite all its intricacies, the story is served in a simple way.
 It starts off as a comedy, but soon transforms into one of the best mind-blowing films ever made, compelling viewers to think about what they've just witnessed on the screen.